The Diary of a Nobody/June 16

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow to the rescue.
+The Diary of a Nobody – Sparrow’s favorite meatloaf sandwich is changed.
 Today’s Diary.

 ———